All about Llamas in Machu Picchu ?

 When you think about Peru, you think about Machu Picchu, the high mountains of the Andes, Titicaca lake, Ceviche, Guinea pig, Nazca lines, and the list could go on and on, and of course, you also think about llamas and alpacas.
 Together, they are the cutest animals and the most famous in South America.

 Llama (Lama Glama) is the largest domesticated South American camelid.
 They were used widely in the Andes as packed animals and a source of meat since the Pre-Columbian period.

 Llamas live in the mountains of Peru, Chile, Argentina, and Bolivia.
-During the Inca Empire, they became one of the most important animals and helped a lot the Quechua Nation’s fast development as they used to transfer food, their wool, and the meat as the primary source of protein.
+During the Inca Empire, they became one of the most important animals and helped the Quechua Nation’s fast development as they were used to transfer food, their wool, and meat as the primary source of protein.

 There are 4 species of South American camelids:

 Llamas.- Domesticated hundreds of years ago and has been used as a pack animal since the Pre-Inca times, also widely used for meat during the Inca empire.
 Although llama wool is not as good as Alpaca, it’s widely used nowadays to make clothes.
 Llama has long legs and curved ears.